 The Division of Nursing and Health Professions at Rivier University has prepared students to meet the rapidly changing demands of the healthcare environment for almost three decades.
 Rivier University continually builds on its strengths, offering programs that provide students with individual attention, a quality education, and numerous opportunities for clinical experience.
-The Division of Nursing and Health Professions offers a part-time evening Associate of Science Degree, a full-time, four-year baccalaureate degree, and a flexible RN-BSN online program for registered nurses.
-The Division also offers graduate education in advanced family practice and psychiatric nursing, nursing leadership, and nursing education, and a Doctor of Nursing Practice.
+The Division of Nursing and Health Professions offers a parttime evening Associate of Science Degree, an advanced placement LPN-ASN program, a full-time, four year baccalaureate degree, a flexible RN-BSN online program for registered nurses, graduate education in advanced clinical family and psychiatric nursing, nursing leadership, nursing education, and a Doctor of Nursing Practice.
 The curricula reflect current professional standards and provide for a seamless progression from simple to complex through all levels of the Rivier University Nursing curricula.
-Benner's (1984) work on Novice to Expert practice provides the framework for the progression through all of the DON programs.
-Learning competencies/outcomes move from simple to complex, are inter-related, and reinforced throughout the programs.
+Benner's (1984) work on Novice to Expert practice provides the framework for the progression through all of the Division of Nursing and Health Professions programs.
+Learning competencies / outcomes move from simple to complex, are interrelated, and reinforced throughout the programs.